scottalford75/Remora-docs/docs/source/software/linuxcnc-installation.rst

 Download the Raspberry Pi Imager from https://www.raspberrypi.org/software/ and flash Raspberry Pi OS 32bit version to your SD card.

-2a.
-Headless configuration
+2. Headless configuration

 The following instructions allow the setup and configuration of the Raspberry Pi without needing an additional monitor, mouse and keyboard.
+If you do normal setup, jump straight to 3.
+LinuxCNC installation.

 a) Add a wpa_supplicant.conf file into the /boot directory with your wifi settings